MatthewWertman/gladius-extractor-gui/README.md

 2. Put it wherever you store your JimB python tools (it needs to be inside the tools folder)
 3. Run the .jar

+V1.2
-This now works with Windows!
+ - Now works in Windows!
+ - Added checkbox for GameCube version.
+ - Ensures GC compatibility when unpacking/packing BEC archive.